 “It’s limbo,” Arnetia said of the situation.
 “It feels horrible.
 You’re sittin’ there just waiting and anticipating whether this program gonna help or is it not.”

 Even if the Dickersons prevail in their last-minute effort, it would only amount to a reprieve.
-Poverty and hardship exemptions are not retroactive, meaning their $6,800 tax bill will need to be paid by next fall.
+Poverty and hardship exemptions are not retroactive, meaning their $6,800 tax bill would need to be paid by next fall.

 Still, they’re hopeful that if they receive this lifeline, things will work out in the end.
 Kevin is waiting to hear back about an exterminator job, and Arnetia is almost at 90 days with the stamping company where she’s been temping.

 If they're granted the chance to save Kevin's childhood home one last time, the pair say they'll be looking forward to seeing out of their front window again.
 Broken by a combination of “the kid, the dog, and the bike,” the boarded-up frame is evidence of a family whose future hangs in the balance.
 The Dickersons have held off on spending hundreds of dollars to fix the window in order to put the money toward saving their home.